50 Posters that Rocked the World

 Solidarity, the first non-government trade union in a Soviet-bloc country, was a driving force in Poland’s transition from one-party communism to modern democracy.

 This lithographic by Tomasz Sarneck was used during the Polish election of 1989.
 It features Gary Cooper, star of American western ‘High Noon’, with a Solidarity badge on his chest and a ballot in his hand.

 1972 Summer Olympics

-As lead designer for the 1972 Summer Olympics in Munich, Otl Aicher created designs inspired by Alpine colors.
+As lead designer for the 1972 Summer Olympics in Munich, Otl Aicher created designs inspired by Alpine colours.

-These colors were used thematically so that visitors could find their way around the Olympic village.
+These colours were used thematically so that visitors could find their way around the Olympic village.